Awk

 We used regex to define that we only wanted to look for lines that started

-remove the duplicate shells, and lets pipe that into sort
+remove the duplicate shells, and lets pipe that into sort so they are sorted

 alphabetically: